solaimanhridoy/LearnPostgreSQl/README.md

 <img src="./img/77.png" alt="PostgreSQL Icon" style="zoom:110%;" />

-Because the field need to be unique to set it PRIMARY KEY but there is already two exactly same records which we inserted into the table.
+Because the field needs to be unique to set it PRIMARY KEY but there is already two exactly the same records which we inserted into the table.

 So first let's remove the duplicate records by typing this: